gabrielzerbib/gazedb/README.md

 $db->pdo()
 ~~~~

-which returns your plain and well-known PDO object, for you to execuyte:
+which returns your plain and well-known PDO object, for you to execute:

 ~~~~php
 $recordset = $db->pdo()->query($query);